|Module / ECTS / Path / Specialisation||Module :Sustainable marketing : 5 ECTS.|

 3. Creating sustainable value through product & price management.

-5. Delivering sustainable value through distribution management & logistics
+5. Delivering sustainable value through supply chain management & logistics

 6. Mid-term test